MRaahulVignesh/Chatapp_backend/readme.md

-# Basic_Blockchain
+# Chat application
-This repo contains the basic blockchain with publisher subscriber architecture and individual consensus
+This repo contains the backend for chat applications with publisher subscriber architecture using pubnub